 Usually, aspirants focus on their subject and neglect the first paper.
 However, it is equally scoring and can bring a great difference in your NET merit.
 Let’s have a thorough look at the updated UGC NET Exam syllabus for Paper I so that you can start preparing for it:

 Subject Name: General Paper on Teaching and Research Aptitude

-- Teaching: Nature, Objectives, Characteristics and Basic Requirements
+- Teaching: Concept, Objectives, Levels of Teaching (Memory, Understanding and Reflective), Characteristics and Basic Requirements.

 - Steps of Research

 - Thesis and Article Writing: Format and Styles of Referencing

 - A passage which the candidates are required to read and answer the set of questions

 - Communication: Meaning, Types and Characteristics of Communication.

 - Effective Communication: Verbal and Non-verbal, Inter-Cultural and group communications, classroom communication.

 - Mass-Media and Society